-a.
-The Army expects voluntary observance of the highest business ethics by commercial enterprises soliciting Army personnel through advertisements in unofficial military publications when describing goods, services, commodities, and the terms of the sale (including guarantees, warranties, and the like).

-b.
-The advertising of credit terms shall conform to the provisions of DOD Directive 1000.11 as implemented by Federal Reserve Board Regulation Z according to 12 CFR Section 226.
+- a.
+The Army expects voluntary observance of the highest business ethics by commercial enterprises soliciting Army personnel through advertisements in unofficial military publications when describing goods, services, commodities, and the terms of the sale (including guarantees, warranties, and the like). - b.
+The advertising of credit terms will conform to the provisions of DoDI 1000.11 as implemented by Federal Reserve Board Regulation Z according to 12 Code of Federal Regulations (CFR) 226.

 c.
-The garrison commander may permit organizations to display sales literature in designated locations subject to command policies.
-In accordance with DOD 7000.14-R, Volume 5, Chapter 34, distribution of competitive literature or forms by off-post banks and/or credit unions is prohibited on installations where an authorized on-post bank and/or credit union exists.
+The senior commander may permit organizations to display sales literature in designated locations subject to command policies.
+In accordance with DoD 7000.14-R, distribution of competitive literature or forms by off-post banks and/or credit unions is prohibited on installations where an authorized on-post bank and/or credit union exists.

 2-13.
-Commercial sponsorship
+Commercial sponsorship and advertising

-Solicitors may provide commercial sponsorship to Army Morale, Welfare and Recreation programs or events according to AR 215-1.
-Sponsorship may not be used as a means to obtain personal contact information for any participant at these events without written permission from the individual participant.
-In addition, commercial sponsors may not use sponsorship to advertise products and/or services not specifically agreed to in the sponsorship agreement.
+Commercial Sponsorship and Advertising Solicitors may provide commercial sponsorship to or purchase commercial advertising from Army Morale, Welfare, and Recreation programs in accordance with AR 215-1.
+Commercial sponsorship and advertising may not be used as a means to obtain personal contact information for any participant at these events without written permission from the individual participant.
+In addition, commercial sponsors or advertisers may not use sponsorship or advertising to advertise products and/or services not specifically agreed to in the agreement.